Habilya/TeamUpWebScraper/README.md

 - ✅ write tests with _teamUpAPIService mocked with n substitute using provided json file
 - ✅ write logic that transforms the data recieved from API into a model that will go to Excel
 - ✅ Model for Excel Table
+- ✅ Display minimal values in the UI
-- 🔲 Excel spreadsheet report provider
+- ✅ Excel spreadsheet report provider